tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 ```
 </p>

-Now let’s move to the SQL Server 2008 instance and restore the database from our full backup.
+Now let's move to the SQL Server 2008 instance and restore the database from our full backup.
 After this we can apply the log backup to bring us to up to the level we can initialize synchronization between the databases.

 sql
 --restore the full